Beyond Perplexity: Let the Reader Select Retrieval Summaries via Spectrum Projection Score: Methodology

 where $\Delta_{(i)}$ is the gap between the $i$-th and $(i{+}1)$-th largest elements of $\mathbf{h}_r$.
 Smaller $S_{\mathrm{probe}}$ indicates stronger semantic deviation from the existing summary–query signal.
 We retain the $M$ probes with the smallest scores and form $M{+}1$ candidate embedding summaries (the original plus $M$ probed variants).
 As in the text-to-text case, each candidate is scored with \metricname\ using the reader’s representation space, and the embedding summary with the lowest SPS is selected for answer generation.

 \paragraph{Adaptive Sampling via Norm-guided Filtering.} Sampling multiple candidates improves alignment but is expensive if applied universally.
 We therefore add a lightweight filter that decides whether further sampling is needed.
 For the initial summary (text-to-text or text-to-embedding), we compute two proxies in the reader’s latent space: the L2 norm of the \emph{mean-pooled} representation $L2_{mean}$ (captures overall mass) and the L1 norm of the max-pooled representation $L1_{max}$ (captures salient peaks).
 Their ratio $L2_{mean}/L1_{max}$ serves as a concentration and stability indicator: higher values indicate that the information follows a more skewed distribution, suggesting that the summary is less likely to benefit from additional sampling.
-In contrast, lower values reflect a more sparse distribution, where further exploration of the alternatives summary may yield additional value\footnote{Detailed theoretical discussion is in Appendix B.}.
-We estimate a threshold on the validation set through full sampling of all data.
-At inference, if the ratio exceeds the threshold, we accept the initial summary; otherwise, we perform the sampling-and-selection procedure guided by \metricname.
+In contrast, lower values reflect a more sparse distribution, where further exploration of the alternatives summary may yield additional value (Detailed theoretical discussion is in Appendix B).
+We estimate the threshold by sampling a small subset of the dataset.
+In inference, if the ratio exceeds the threshold, we accept the initial summary; otherwise, we perform the sampling-and-selection procedure guided by \metricname.
 This preserves most of the accuracy gains while substantially reducing computation.